nus-cs2103/website-base/admin/lectures.md

 * **motivate** you to tackle the weekly tasks coming up
 * **contextualize** various 'moving parts' of the course and keep you anchored to the 'big picture'

-Given that lectures are complementary, you can speed-watch the recording to save time (instead of attending the live lecture) or skip them altogether (if you are already saturated by the rest of the course activities).
+Given that lectures are complementary, you are free to speed-watch the recording to save time (instead of attending the live lecture) or skip them altogether (if you are already saturated by the rest of the course activities).
+That said, live attendance (F2F or via Zoom) is recommended as it makes it easier to follow the same schedule every week.
 </box>
 </div>